2 Colorado officers under investigation after violent arrest

 Both officers have turned themselves in.
 It wasn’t immediately known if they had attorneys.

-Haubert and Martinez were dispatched Friday afternoon to investigate a trespassing report, according to the arrest warrant affidavit.
+Haubert and Martinez were dispatched Friday afternoon to investigate a trespassing report.
 The officers encountered three people who had outstanding felony warrants and tried to arrest them.
-Two ran way during the incident and have not been arrested as of Tuesday, Wilson said.
+Two ran way, the documents say.

 A still image taken from an officer’s body camera footage and included in the affidavit allegedly shows Haubert choking the man.
 On the footage, Haubert told a sergeant after the arrest, “I was going to shoot him but I didn’t know if I had a round in it or not,” the documents state.
 Haubert also said blood on the man was from “pistol-whipping him.”